Stonehouse and Nailsworth Railway: Opening

 Accordingly the line opened for goods trains on 1 February 1867 and passenger trains started running on 4 February 1867.

-The line was loss-making from the start; seeing little other means of escaping the difficulty, on 6 November 1867 the Company asked the Midland Railway if they would take over the line, but the Midland refused.
-As well as debenture interest of £450 in the first half year, the Company was under pressure from landowners whose land had been taken, but who had not received the agreed purchase price.
-Moreover the Stroudwater Canal claimed £1,060: an intersection bridge to the west of Ryeford had been built without being compliant with requirements of the Act, and the canal company was able to show that it had suffered loss.
-A receiver was appointed, and the Midland Railway fed in financial support in order to keep the Nailsworth Company going.
+The line was loss-making from the start; seeing little other means of escaping the difficulty, on 6 November 1867 the company asked the Midland Railway if they would take over the line, but the Midland Railway refused.
+As well as debenture interest of £450 in the first half year, the company was under pressure from landowners whose land had been taken, but who had not received the agreed purchase price.
+Moreover the Stroudwater Canal claimed £1,060: an intersection bridge to the west of Ryeford had been built without being compliant with requirements of the Stonehouse and Nailsworth Railway Act 1863, and the canal company was able to show that it had suffered loss.
+A receiver was appointed, and the Midland Railway fed in financial support in order to keep the Stonehouse and Nailsworth Railway Company going.

-Absorption was the only way out of the situation, and the Midland Railway did not wish to see the line closed; meanwhile the shareholders of the Nailsworth Company had become more realistic in their expectations, and terms were agreed that 3% would be guaranteed to ordinary shareholders (whose holdings amounted to £40,940).
+Absorption was the only way out of the situation, and the Midland Railway did not wish to see the line closed; meanwhile the shareholders of the Stonehouse and Nailsworth Railway Company had become more realistic in their expectations, and terms were agreed that 3% would be guaranteed to ordinary shareholders (whose holdings amounted to £40,940).
 The transfer of ownership was authorised on 17 June 1868.
-The Stroud and Nailsworth Railway company was now a financial shell only, until it was dissolved, in 1886.
+The Stroud and Nailsworth Railway Company was now a financial shell only, until it was dissolved, in 1886.

 Under the Midland Railway

-The Stroud branch had been authorised in the original Act of Parliament, but had been considered a lower priority.
+The Stroud branch had been authorised in the original Stonehouse and Nailsworth Railway Act 1863, but had been considered a lower priority.
 Now there was pressure in Stroud to build it.
 Although they had a railway connection, the GWR line, they wished to have access to Nailsworth for their own manufactures.
-The original authorisation had expired, so the Midland in responding to the pressure, obtained a new Act on 6 August 1880 for the purpose.
+The original authorisation had expired, so the Midland in responding to the pressure, obtained a new act of Parliament, the Midland Railway (Additional Powers) Act 1880 (43 & 44 Vict. c. cxlvi) on 6 August 1880 for the purpose.

 The lowest tender for the actual construction was £37,198 for 1 1/4 miles; the earthworks were formidable.

 Colonel Rich of the Board of Trade carried out the inspection that was necessary for passenger operation in March 1886, and was satisfied.
 The line opened for goods operation on 16 November 1885, and passenger trains started running on 1 July 1886.